russplusplus/jquery-salary-calculator/README.md

 The application has an input form that collects employee first name, last name, ID number, job title, annual salary.

-A 'Submit' button collects the form information, stores the information to calculate monthly costs, appends information to the DOM and clears the input fields.
-Using the stored information, calculate monthly costs and append this to the to DOM.
-If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.
+A 'Submit' button collects the form information, stores the information to calculate monthly costs, appends information to the DOM, and clears the input fields.
+Using the stored information, monthly costs are calculated and appended to the DOM.
+If the total monthly cost exceeds $20,000, a red background color is added to the total monthly cost.

-Create a delete button that removes an employee from the DOM.
-For Base mode, it does not need to remove that Employee's salary from the reported total.
+A delete button removes an employee from the DOM.
+It does not remove that Employee's salary from the reported total.

-Your project description goes here.
-What problem did you solve?
-How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/github-finalization-assignment).